Avrodh: The Siege Within: About

 Avrodh is based on the chapter "We Don’t Really Know Fear" from Shiv Aroor and Rahul Singh's India's Most Fearless.
 The first seven episodes of the nine-part series delve into the planning of the strike, while the last two cover the strike itself.
 Each episode has an effective runtime of 23 to 25 minutes.
 While the planning continues at the highest levels of government in New Delhi, the mission is kept secret from even the senior most ministers.
-The story covers the death of a militant leader, Bilawal Wani, and the aftermath, the functioning of militant and terrorist groups in Jammu and Kashmir, Pakistan's involvement in cross border attacks, international pressure, and even the domestic bureaucratic angle and how journalists fit into the picture.
-The weapons that were part of the cross border strikes is seen, including M4A1s, Galils and TAR-21s.
+The story covers the death of a militant leader, Burhan Wani, and the aftermath, the functioning of militant and terrorist groups in Jammu and Kashmir, Pakistan's involvement in cross border attacks, international pressure, and even the domestic bureaucratic angle and how journalists fit into the picture.
+The weapons that were part of the alleged cross-border strike is seen, including M4A1s, Galils and TAR-21s.

 Promotion

 Promotion of the web-series was done though a trailer showcasing battle scenes and important decisions being taken in the halls of power at Raisina Hill.
 Extensive digital promotion took place, including a virtual press conference and social media promotion.
 Along with promotion on The Kapil Sharma Show.